 Indications

 Because induction of severe ventricular arrhythmias is possible with dofetilide, it was available through a restricted distribution system that includes only clinicians, hospitals, and other institutions that have received special educational programs covering proper dosing and in-hospital treatment initiation, which is called Risk Evaluation and Mitigation Strategy (REMS).
-However, in January 2016, although the safety risks for Tikosyn (dofetilide) continued to be present by FDA's determination, the agency also decided that the REMS program is no longer compulsory because the risk-benefit ratio tilts to the side of the benefits of the drug.[6]
+However, although the safety risks for Tikosyn (dofetilide) continued to be present in the FDA's determination, the agency decided in January 2016 that the REMS program is no longer compulsory because the risk-benefit ratio tilts to the side of the benefits of the drug.[9]

 Mechanism of Action